-• If an LDC system or pipeline is experiencing low pressure, and requests that Generators behind that LDC or on that pipeline stop burning gas, the Generator is expected to contact its TO to determine if the TO needs the Generator to switch to its alternate fuel for reliability.
-If the TO determines that the Generator is required for reliability, the TO will place the Generator OOM (which will allow the Generator to recover additional costs incurred due to switching to its alternate fuel) and the Generator to switch to its alternate fuel for reliability, the Generator will then decide to either switch to its alternate fuel and run without any mechanism to recover additional costs associated with switching to its alternate fuel; or it will choose to shut down, derate to 0 MW and report the outage appropriately in GADS.
-See Section 4.0 GADS Reporting.
+If an LDC system or pipeline is experiencing low pressure, and requests that generatorsGenerators behind that LDC or on that pipeline stop burning gas, the generatorGenerator is expected to contact its Transmission Owner (TO) to determine if the TO needs the generatorGenerator to switch to its alternate fuel for reliability.
+If the TO determines that the generatorGenerator is required for reliability, the TO will place the generatorGenerator OOM (which will allow the generatorGenerator to automatically recover any-additional costs incurred withdue to switch to its alternate fuel) and the generatorGenerator would be expected to switch to its alternate fuel.
+If the TO does not require the generatorGenerator to switch to its alternate fuel for reliability, the generatorGenerator will then decide to either switch to its alternate fuel and run without any mechanism to recover additional costs associated with switching to its alternate fuel; or it will choose to shut down, derate to 0 MW and report the outage appropriately in GADS-(.
+See Section 4.0 GADS Reporting-Section)...